Sernior/fairness/docs/implementation-details.md

 [TOC]

-A technical overview of the priority mutexes in this library.
+A technical overview of the priority mutexes in Boost.Fairness.

 ## Introduction {#extension-page-navigation}

-First I want to explain for the context of this document, the difference within this library of *mutex* and *spinlock*.
+First I want to explain for the context of this document, the difference within Boost.Fairness of *mutex* and *spinlock*.
 A mutex is different from a spinlock in the sense that they use two different ways of performing the wait;

 ### spinlock